Open Access

 5

 Factor h > 0 is a weighting factor introduced to ease certain constraints of the quadratic tolerancing [3].
-If h = 6, it is the quadratic tolerancing strictly speaking and when h=23, it is called probabilistic tolerancing.
+If h = 6, it is the quadratic tolerancing strictly speaking and when h=23Mathematical equation, it is called probabilistic tolerancing.

 6